 - Is the person subject to continuous supervision and control? and

-- Is the person free to leave? – with the focus being not on whether a person seems to be wanting to leave, but on how those who support them would react if they did want to leave.
+- Is the person free to leave? – with the focus, the Law Society advises us, being not on whether a person seems to be wanting to leave, but on how those who support them would react if they did want to leave.

 If someone is subject to that level of supervision, and is not free to leave, then it is likely that they are being deprived of their liberty.
 But even with the 'acid test' it can be difficult to be clear when the use of restrictions and restraint in someone's support crosses the line to depriving a person of their liberty.
 Each case must be considered on its own merits, but in addition to the two 'acid test' questions, if the following features are present, it would make sense to consider a deprivation of liberty application:

 - frequent use of sedation/medication to control behaviour

 - regular use of physical restraint to control behaviour

 - the person concerned objects verbally or physically to the restriction and/or restraint

 - objections from family and/or friends to the restriction or restraint

 - the person is confined to a particular part of the establishment in which they are being cared for